Alison Roman: The New York Times, viral recipes and controversy (2018–2020)

 In early 2018, a cookie recipe Roman developed for Dining In (2017) went viral on Instagram, and became so well-known on the mobile app as to be known simply as #TheCookies.
 Months later she joined New York Times Cooking as a regular columnist.
 Her second cookbook, Nothing Fancy (2019), enjoyed commercial and critical success when it was published the following year.
 The cookbook stresses the value of "unfussy" ingredients and the importance of authenticity when hosting friends and guests.
 Several of the recipes she developed for the book and The New York Times went viral, including the #TheStew.

 Roman's recipes and online presence took off during the COVID-19 pandemic as more people turned to home cooking.
 Her shallot pasta recipe (commonly known as #ThePasta), was particularly popular amidst the food shortages and constraints of the pandemic due to its use of everyday, pantry ingredients.
 New York Times Cooking later deemed it the most popular recipe of 2020.
 In May 2020, Roman was criticized on social media for an interview in which she made critical remarks about the product lines of Chrissy Teigen and Marie Kondo, both of whom are of Asian descent.
 Critics claimed these remarks had racial undertones and pointed to her past practice of using Asian flavors in her recipes without acknowledging the sources of these flavors.
 After Teigen responded on Twitter and then locked her own account, Roman apologized.
 During this time, Roman's New York Times column was put on temporary leave, with the intention to be reintroduced at some point in the future.

 Departure and continued career (2020–present)

 In December 2020, Roman announced she would be leaving The New York Times to begin a "new chapter" elsewhere.
 Starting in 2021, she produced a series Home Movies with Alison Roman, a cooking show, on her YouTube channel.
 She was set to produce a new cooking program for CNN+ in 2022.
 After shutdown of CNN+, the show was moved to CNN as (More Than) A Cooking Show but then pulled.
 She filmed two seasons and is seeking a new outlet for distributing the series.
 In 2023, she opened a small market called First Bloom in the Catskills in Bloomville, New York.
+In 2025 she launched her own tomato sauce, A Very Good Tomato Sauce.